sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 header:
     teaser: /assets/images/per-post/projectile-prediction-1/projectile-prediction-1-teaser.png
 author: Meta
-last_modified_at: 2025-07-03
+last_modified_at: 2025-07-25
 ---

 Part 1 of a series exploring and implementing projectile prediction for multiplayer games.
-This part breaks down the theory behind projectile prediction, some approaches to implementing it, and a short overview of the version _we'll_ create in (starting in part 2) using Unreal Engine.
+This part breaks down the theory behind projectile prediction, some approaches to implementing it, and a short overview of the version we'll be breaking down, starting in part 2, using Unreal Engine and (optionally) the Gameplay Ability System.

 This tutorial uses Unreal Engine for its code, but the theory and techniques are applicable for any game engine.
 {: .notice--info}

-If you just want the final code, it can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
-This is a complex topic, so the subsequent posts, which walk through the code implementation, are extremely long-winded, since I want to provide a detailed explanation of how every part of this system works.
-If you aren't interested in an extensive walkthrough, it may be easier to copy the code directly, and use these posts as a reference for explanations on anything you don't understand.
+The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
+This is a complex topic, and a step-by-step coding walkthrough would be impractical.
+This series instead provides a high-level explanation of projectile prediction, and a detailed overview and breakdown of how this particular Unreal Engine implementation works.
+It can be used as documentation for this code, or as a reference for implementing your own projectile prediction solution.
 {: .notice--info}

 ## Introduction